Types of Mattresses: Which Mattress Type Is Right For You? (2024)

 The best mattresses for back pain are foam, latex, or hybrid.
 Look for features like gel foam—or individually wrapped pocket coils in a hybrid—along with contouring that aligns your spine aligned and supports your hips, shoulders, and joints.

-Our Recommendation: Douglas Original is your best pick for back pain with its balanced support, cooling gel foam comfort layer, and pressure-point relief for all sleeping positions.
+Our Recommendation: Octave Vista is also the best mattress for back pain with its layers of memory foam, innovative five-zoned support, and pressure-point relief for all sleeping positions.

 Best Type of Mattress for Heavy People